Censorship: Music

-Music censorship has been implemented by states, religions, educational systems, families, retailers and lobbying groups – and in most cases they violate international conventions of human rights.
+Music censorship has been implemented by states, religions, educational systems, families, retailers, and lobbying groups.

 Maps

 Censorship of maps is often employed for military purposes.
-For example, the technique was used in former East Germany, especially for the areas near the border to West Germany in order to make attempts of defection more difficult.
-Censorship of maps is also applied by Google Maps, where certain areas are grayed out or blacked or areas are purposely left outdated with old imagery.
+For example, the technique was used in former East Germany, especially concerning the areas near the border with West Germany, in order to make defection attempts more difficult.
+Censorship of maps is also applied by Google Maps, where certain areas are grayed or blacked out or are purposely left outdated with old imagery.